typotheque/text-shaping/document.md

 <!-- [FIGURE: example of ZWJ and ZWNJ usage] -->

-A general format control character, U+200D ZERO WIDTH JOINER (ZWJ [zwɪdʒ]), is used in Indic specifically for assisting formation of conjuncts, when a desired productive conjoining form is not shaped by the default behavior. <!-- [ZWJ is used on a virama’s other side of the manipulated consonant letter. … between two consonants, immediately next to the virama on either side, so it both prevents the two consonants to form a … requesting the virama to form a productive conjoining form with the consonant not separated from the virama by the ZWJ, preventing an obscure conjunct.] -->
+A general format control character, U+200D <span style="font-variant: all-small-caps;">ZERO WIDTH JOINER</span> (ZWJ [zwɪdʒ]), is used in Indic specifically for assisting formation of conjuncts, when a desired productive conjoining form is not shaped by the default behavior. <!-- [ZWJ is used on a virama’s other side of the manipulated consonant letter. … between two consonants, immediately next to the virama on either side, so it both prevents the two consonants to form a … requesting the virama to form a productive conjoining form with the consonant not separated from the virama by the ZWJ, preventing an obscure conjunct.] -->

-Another general format control character, U+200D ZERO WIDTH NON-JOINER (ZWNJ [zwɪndʒ]), is used immediately after a virama to ensure the virama acts only as a vowel killer, without being conjoined with any following character, thus effectively terminating an akshar.
+Another general format control character, U+200D <span style="font-variant: all-small-caps;">ZERO WIDTH NON-JOINER</span> (ZWNJ [zwɪndʒ]), is used immediately after a virama to ensure the virama acts only as a vowel killer, without being conjoined with any following character, thus effectively terminating an akshar.

-### 2.2 Text shaping engines
+### Text shaping engines

 A text shaping engine shapes a Unicode character sequence into a final glyph sequence, with aid of the shaping rules coded in a font.
 HarfBuzz (open source), DirectWrite/Uniscribe (Microsoft), Core Text (Apple), and Adobe’s unnamed engine are the four groups of OTL shaping engines that matter the most to digital type production.